-Consider meditating on it!
-Do a healing meditation every day to soothe your soul and give it that breathing room to finally heal.
+Try engaging in mindfulness every day to soothe your soul and give it that breathing room to finally heal.

-Whatever you do - don’t repress your feelings.
+Whatever you do, don’t repress your feelings.
 Bottling it up can lead to a ricochet of emotions and trauma down the road.
 You deserve better.

 Step 3: Take Action

 Embrace forgiveness.
 Learn to let go of any resentment.
 It’s only harming you and holding you back.
-Write a letter to those that helped you.
-Thank them.
+Write a letter to those who might have helped you through this time and thank them.
 Help someone else struggling as you once were.

-Further, each situation is different.
+Each situation is also very different.
 We all process our emotions differently.
 Get in tune with yourself and your emotions.
 Find what works or discuss it with your therapist or friend.

-Ask for help when you need it - that’s what a support system is for.
+Ask for help when you need it.
+That’s what a support system is for.

 Step 4: Reintegration

 Reintegration isn’t just about becoming part of your life again and re-entering society.
 It’s about becoming a new and improved you.
 It’s taking this past trauma and accepting that it is part of your past.
 The best thing you can do is take something from it.

 Trauma can take a slice out of your heart and batter your soul.
 But you can recover.
 You can also take on other important mental health care strategies to continue your road of continued personal growth and development.
-These strategies include:

-- Exercise.
 Let those endorphins boost your mood and your confidence.

-- Get the right amount of sleep.
 Your cognitive abilities don’t function as well on little sleep.
 You need sleep to think clearly and sort through your emotions.
 Without it, the trauma may seem even worse.
 Literally, sleep it off.
-You’ll feel better and you’ll be more prepared to get through it.
+You’ll feel better, and you’ll be more prepared to get through it.

 Come up with a list of positive affirmations.
 Say them every day.
 Know your worth.
-Positive beats and tunes can also help you in this regard.
-Here are a few top songs to help you find your inspiration and motivation to continue forward.
+Positive beats and tunes can also help you in this regard, so create a playlist for yourself to listen to when needed.